Art Created by the Center for Culture, Art, Work, and Education at the John James Audubon Center

 - Sueños/Dreams – a filmbook of poetry and original music

-- New paintings, linen fabric panels, and paper mâché sculptures
+- A variety of paintings, linen fabric panels, and paper mâché sculptures

-Visitors can also participate in a collaborative art project where they color individual squares inspired by the color palettes of the featured birds that will be joined together into a collective artwork representing the creative connection between Audubon and CCATE communities through a shared love of birds and the environment.
+Visitors can also participate in a collaborative art project where they color individual squares of paper using the color palettes of the featured birds.
+Colored squares will be joined together into a collective artwork representing the shared love of birds that connects Audubon and CCATE communities.

-The artworks will be displayed throughout the Museum and on the second floor of the Historic House, which will be open for tours at 11:00 am and 12:30 pm.
+Artworks will be displayed throughout the Museum and on the second floor of the Historic House.
+Historic House tours are offered at 11:00am and 12:30pm and are free with admission.